o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/working-with-nodes-adding-and-connecting.md

 1. To exit the daisy\-chaining mode, press **ESC**\.

-## Creating a Node From the Output Pin of an Existing Node {#script-canvas-working-with-nodes-creating-a-node-from-the-output-pin-of-an-existing-node}
+## Creating a Node From the Output Pin of an Existing Node

 **To create a connected node from an output pin of an existing node**